(Updated Nov. 20, 2024)

 However, an account of the exhibition in the Oct.
 9, 1941, edition of The Sporting News makes no mention of a home run by Musial.
 Game reports in the three St. Louis newspapers _ Globe-Democrat, Post-Dispatch and Star-Times _ don’t mention Musial either.
 In the book “Satch, Dizzy & Rapid Robert,” author Timothy M. Gay states, “Despite persistent claims to the contrary in books and articles over the years, Cardinals rookie Stan Musial did not play that afternoon.”

-(Based on my research, I see no evidence Musial played in the game.
-I’m certain he didn’t.
-The Globe-Democrat published a boxscore of the game and Musial isn’t listed).
+(I couldn’t find any evidence that Musial played in the game.
+The Globe-Democrat published a box score and Musial isn’t listed).

 According to the Globe-Democrat, three Cardinals played for the all-stars: Johnny Hopp, Frank “Creepy” Crespi and Walker Cooper.

-Johnny Lucadello and Johnny Wyrostek each drove two runs for the all-stars in a 4-1 victory over the Monarchs, the Globe-Democrat reported.
+Johnny Lucadello and Johnny Wyrostek each drove in two runs for the all-stars in a 4-1 win over the Monarchs, the Globe-Democrat reported.

 Feller and Paige were the starting pitchers.
 Feller struck out three, walked three and yielded a run on two hits in five innings.
 Paige, described by the Star-Times as “the Negro Dizzy Dean,” struck out four, walked two and yielded four runs on five hits in four innings.